pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-68/index.md

 ```sh
 $ pulumi config set --path 'pulumi:disable-default-providers[0]' '*'
 ```
-Learn more in the [Disable Default Providers GitHub issue](https://github.com/pulumi/pulumi/issues/3383)
+Learn more in the [Disable Default Providers GitHub issue](https://github.com/pulumi/pulumi/issues/3383).

 ### `pulumi up --target` wildcard URN support

 Our community had requested that we add wildcard URN support to `pulumi up --target` and as a result we now support wildcards for `pulumi up --target <urn>` and similar commands.

-Learn more in the [Wildcards support Github issue](https://github.com/pulumi/pulumi/issues/5870)
+Learn more in the [Wildcards support GitHub issue](https://github.com/pulumi/pulumi/issues/5870).

 ## Pulumi Service & Pulumi.com